rock-core/rock-and-syskit/source/integrating_functionality/syskit_integration.html.md

 end
 ~~~

-[The next page](plugins.html) describes how it is possible to extend the oroGen
-specification.
-You may want to simply remember that it exists on first read and
+This is all on the subject of adding new functionality in a Rock system.
+Go
-come back to it later.
-And instead go to the [documentation's
+back to the [documentation's overview](../index.html#how_to_read) if you're
-overview](../index.html#how_to_read).
+looking for more.
 {: .next-page}